isotopp/isotopp.github.io/_posts/2015-03-27-go-away-or-i-will-replace-you.md

 The current, updated edition of that book is titled "The Practice of Systems and network Administration".

-The term Devlop meanwhile, was coined by [Patric Debois](https://twitter.com/patrickdebois) in 2008 in Belgium, and pretty much assembled and then taught the same ideas as the Limoncelli book, at a larger scale and using even clearer structure.
+The term "Devops" meanwhile, was coined by [Patric Debois](https://twitter.com/patrickdebois) in 2008 in Belgium, and pretty much assembled and then taught the same ideas as the Limoncelli book, at a larger scale and using even clearer structure.

 ![](/uploads/2015/03/devops-en.023.jpg)